harshp30/YOLOandSSDImageVideoClassifier/README.md

 ### Next Steps:

-- Expand classififcation classes for image implementation
+- Expand classification classes for image implementation
 - Integrate CUDA to train on GPU as opposed to CPU

 ---